da-nyee/likelion-wordcounter-assignment2/README.md

 ## Wordcounter Project (LIKELION)
+### The Outline

-> Developed a wordcounter after taking a Django class
+* Developed a wordcounter by taking a Django class.

->
-> Added a new function (a highlighter)
+* Added a new function; a highlighter.

->
-> Deployed the wordcounter to Github
+* Deployed the wordcounter to Github.